SaraAnwar97/SIC-XE-Assembler/README.md

 # SIC-XE-Assembler

-The term project is to implement SIC/XE assembler that produces code for the absolute loader used in the SIC/XE programming assignments.
+The project is to implement SIC/XE assembler that produces code for the absolute loader used in the SIC/XE programming assignments.

 In phase 1 of the project, it is required to implement Pass1 of the assembler.
 The output of this